AndersDeath/diary2/000-current.md

 # 03 September - Saturday - Saint-Petersburg

 Today is just free day.
 We went to the city center again.
 We were in Vasiliostrovsky market which was reconstructed several years ago and became a food court.
 Currently this place has a lot of restaraunts for different tastes.
 After that we walked through the city center and visited Novaya Gollandia, which is a important culture center in Saint-Petersburg.
 Then we get a trolleybus and went home.
+At the same time we bought a dinner in Vkusno i Tochka - ex-Macdonalds.